paulwoodman/oosto/collections/README.md

         msg: '{{ lookup("my_namespace.my_collection.lookup1", 'param1')| my_namespace.my_collection.filter1 }}'
 ```

-## Install multiple collections with a requirements file
+## Install multiple collections with a requirements file

 You can set up a requirements.yml file to install multiple collections in one command.
 This file is a YAML file in the format:
 ```